Economic mechanism design

 Aaron Roth’s Algorithmic Game theory course:

 In this course, we will take an algorithmic perspective on problems in game theory.
 We will consider questions such as: how should an auction for scarce goods be structured if the seller wishes to maximize his revenue?
 How badly will traffic be snarled if drivers each selfishly try to minimize their commute time, compared to if a benevolent dictator directed traffic?
 How can couples be paired so that no two couples wish to swap partners in hindsight?
 How can you be as successful at betting on horse races as the best horse racing expert, without knowing anything about horse racing?
-How can we set prices so that all goods get sold, and everyone gets their favorite good?
+How can we set prices so that all goods get sold, and everyone gets their favourite good?

 Figure 3: A mechanism incentivising coordination.